-• Abdominal tenderness (full-thickness colitis from the gut lumen to the visceral surface).
+- Abdominal tenderness (full-thickness colitis from the gut lumen to the visceral surface). - Diarrhea may actually seem to resolve with progression to ileus. \ - IV metronidazole + PO vancomycin until WBC declining and abdominal tenderness resolves, then stop IV metronidazole and continue PO vancomycin tapering schedule for 6 weeks (See "Bakken protocol" below).

-- Diarrhea may actually seem to resolve with progression to ileus. \ - IV metronidazole + PO vancomycin until WBC declining and abdominal tenderness resolves, then stop IV metronidazole and continue PO vancomycin tapering schedule for 6 weeks (See "Bakken protocol" below). - Consider adding IV immunoglobulin, or tigecycline if very severe illness.
+Consider adding PO rifaximin x 2 weeks, IV immunoglobulin, or tigecycline if very severe illness.

 \Presence of a colostomy may delay consideration of Clostridium difficile.
 I find that many clinicians assume "the colon is gone", so Clostridium difficile isn't possible.
 Clostridium difficile often occurs in residual colon and rectum, as well as small bowel.
-The abdominal pain of colitis may be absent, & the watery output of an ostomy may not be recognized as "diarrhea".
+The abdominal pain of colitis may be absent, & the output of an ostomy may not be recognized as "diarrhea".